Raptacon/Skills-Challenges/foundations_robot_prog/docs/lesson_3.md

 Now we need to ensure that pressing the left and right joysticks in the same direction results in each side of the drivetrain propelling the robot same direction.
 The motors face opposite to one another - you can imagine two arrows that each extrudes separately from the shaft of a motor out beyond the side of the chassis.
 Those arrows would point in opposite directions.
 This means that a clockwise rotation of the right motors would result in forward motion, while a clockwise rotation of the left motors would result in backward motion.
 Take a look at the robot to confirm this.
 We want the same joystick value to correspond to the same motion direction for both sides of the drivetrain, which means we need to invert the spin for one side of motors.

-Positive voltage percentage values correspond to clockwise spin, while negative voltage percentage values correspond to counterclockwise spin.
-Keep in mind that pushing up on a joystick results in our motor getting negative voltage percentage values, and we want pushing up to result in forward motion.
+Positive output percentage values correspond to clockwise spin, while negative output percentage values correspond to counterclockwise spin.
+Keep in mind that pushing up on a joystick results in our motor getting negative output percentage values, and we want pushing up to result in forward motion.

 Looking at the robot and thinking about the relationship between joystick inputs and motor spin direction, invert the spin of the motors on one side of the drivetrain.
 You'll need the following method to do this: